Uniform confidence bands for nonparametric errors-in-variables regression: Introduction

-In addition to these contributions, we also propose a novel data-driven method to choose a bandwidth.
-In the theoretical study, we require to take the bandwidth in such a way that it ``undersmoothes'' the deconvolution kernel estimate, so that the bias is negligible relative to the ``variance'' part.
-Existing data-driven methods for bandwidth selection typically aim at choosing a bandwidth minimizing the MISE, thereby yielding a non-undersmoothing bandwidth \citep[cf.][]{DeHa08}.
-We propose an alternative method for bandwidth selection that aims at yielding an undersmoothing bandwidth.
+In addition to these contributions, we also provide a practical guideline by adapting the regularization method of \cite{DeHaMe08} and the bandwidth selection procedures of \cite{DeHa08,DeHaJa15} to our framework.
 We conduct simulation studies to verify the finite sample performance of the proposed confidence band.
 The simulation studies show that the proposed confidence band, combined with the proposed bandwidth selection rule, works well.
 Applying our method to a combination of the two data sets, the National Health and Nutrition Examination Survey (NHANES) and the Panel Survey of Income Dynamics (PSID), we draw confidence bands for nonparametric regressions of medical costs on the body mass index (BMI), accounting for measurement errors in BMI.
 Finally, we discuss extensions of our results to specification testing, cases with additional error-free regressors, and confidence bands for conditional distribution functions.